CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 module_init(initialization);
 module_exit(cleanup);

-We now need to createMakefile, which includes the following contents (the file is included in the lab setup files).
-Just typemake, and the above program will be compiled into a loadable kernel module (if you copy and paste the following intoMakefile, make sure replace the spaces before themakecommands with a tab).
+We now need to create Make file, which includes the following contents (the file is included in the lab setup files).
+Just typemake, and the above program will be compiled into a loadable kernel module (if you copy and paste the following into Make file, make sure replace the spaces before the make commands with a tab).

 obj-m += hello.o